Electronic Arts (NASDAQ:EA) Price Target Raised to $145.00

-Electronic Arts (NASDAQ:EA – Get Rating) had its price objective upped by Robert W. Baird from $125.00 to $145.00 in a research report released on Wednesday, The Fly reports.
+Electronic Arts (NASDAQ:EA – Get Rating) had its price target upped by Citigroup from $131.00 to $145.00 in a research report released on Thursday, The Fly reports.

-A number of other analysts have also weighed in on EA.
-Morgan Stanley lowered their price objective on shares of Electronic Arts from $140.00 to $130.00 and set an equal weight rating for the company in a research note on Wednesday, February 1st.
-Raymond James lowered their target price on shares of Electronic Arts from $150.00 to $135.00 and set an outperform rating on the stock in a research note on Wednesday, February 1st.
-Cowen reduced their price target on Electronic Arts from $158.00 to $136.00 and set an outperform rating on the stock in a report on Wednesday, February 1st.
-Wedbush lowered their price objective on shares of Electronic Arts from $164.00 to $139.00 in a research report on Wednesday, February 1st.
-Finally, KeyCorp reduced their price target on shares of Electronic Arts from $155.00 to $138.00 and set an overweight rating on the stock in a research report on Wednesday, February 1st.
-Twelve investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of Moderate Buy and a consensus price target of $136.21.
+Several other equities research analysts have also commented on EA.
+Roth Mkm upped their price objective on Electronic Arts from $112.00 to $130.00 and gave the stock a neutral rating in a research report on Monday, May 8th.
+Roth Capital lowered their price objective on Electronic Arts from $131.00 to $112.00 and set a neutral rating on the stock in a research report on Wednesday, February 1st.
+Stifel Nicolaus upped their price objective on Electronic Arts from $141.00 to $144.00 in a research report on Wednesday, May 10th.
+Bank of America lowered Electronic Arts from a buy rating to a neutral rating and lowered their price objective for the stock from $155.00 to $130.00 in a research report on Wednesday, February 1st.
+Finally, Credit Suisse Group increased their target price on Electronic Arts from $132.00 to $138.00 in a research report on Thursday, May 4th.
+Twelve equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+Based on data from MarketBeat.com, Electronic Arts currently has an average rating of Moderate Buy and a consensus price target of $136.21.

 Electronic Arts Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 21st.
-Stockholders of record on Wednesday, May 31st will be issued a $0.19 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 21st.
+Investors of record on Wednesday, May 31st will be paid a dividend of $0.19 per share.
+This represents a $0.76 dividend on an annualized basis and a dividend yield of 0.61%.
 The ex-dividend date is Tuesday, May 30th.
-This represents a $0.76 dividend on an annualized basis and a dividend yield of 0.61%.
-Electronic Arts’s payout ratio is presently 20.49%.
+Electronic Arts’s payout ratio is currently 26.48%.

 Insider Activity at Electronic Arts